akshell/docs/ref/ak/rest.rst

 .. function:: serve.appendingSlash(func)

-   Catch a :exc:`ResolveError`; if the request path with a slash added resolves successfully, redirect the user to the path with the slash.
+   Catch a :exc:`ResolveError`; if the request path with a slash added resolves successfully, redirect a user to the path with the slash.

 .. function:: serve.rollbacking(func)